-A list of Crédit Agricole S.A. companies is presented in Note 12 "Scope of consolidation at 31 December 2023".
+A list of the Crédit Agricole Group companies is presented in Note 13 "Scope of consolidation at 31 December 2023".
 Since, at year-end, the existing transactions and outstandings between the Group's fully consolidated companies are eliminated on consolidation, only transactions with equity-accounted companies affect the Group's consolidated financial statements.